-This Chicken and Gravy recipe is easy to make and full of homemade flavor.
-Serve this with mashed potatoes and green beans for a cozy dinner that your family will love!
+This Chicken and Gravy recipe is very easy to make and can be blended with homemade ingredients.
+It is so flavorful that you will feel like you are eating a homemade meal.
+Accompany it with mashed potatoes and green beans, and you have a great dinner that the family will love!

 Chicken and Gravy Recipe

 There’s nothing cozier than a skillet filled with delicious chicken and savory sauce.
-This sauce is made from scratch with basic fixings, (including my favorite seasonings and flavor enhancers), which creates the most excellent hand-crafted flavor without taking a part of the time.
+This sauce is made from scratch with basic fixings (including my favorite seasonings and flavor enhancers), which creates the most excellent hand-crafted flavor without taking too much time.

 Feel free to jump to the full recipe, but here are valuable notes about the ingredients you will need to make this Simple Chicken and Gravy recipe:

-• Boneless skinless chicken: Boneless chicken was all that I had thawed out when I decided to make this Simple Chicken and Gravy.
-You can use thighs if you like, but you might need to extend the cooking time a few minutes longer.
+- Boneless skinless chicken: Boneless chicken was all that I had thawed out when I decided to make this Simple Chicken and Gravy.
+You can use thighs if you like, but you might need to extend the cooking time by a few minutes.

-• Seasoned salt, onion powder, cracked black pepper, celery seed, garlic powder, Green Goddess seasoning: These are just what I pulled out of my pantry and put together on a whim.
-Feel free to use what you have on hand or want to.
+- Seasoned salt, onion powder, cracked black pepper, celery seed, garlic powder, Green Goddess seasoning: These are just what I pulled out of my pantry and put together on a whim.
+Feel free to use what you have on hand or what you want to.

 How to Make Simple Chicken and Gravy